Nicholaswogan/NumbaQuadpack/README.md

 For most definite integrals, with non-infinite bounds `NumbaQuadpack.dqags` does the same thing as `scipy.integrate.quad`, but NumbaQuadpack is much faster than scipy, because scipy uses the python interpreter to set up the problem.
 Also, `NumbaQuadpack.dqags` can be called from within numba-jited functions, and scipy's functions can not be.

 ## Installation
-`NumbaLSODA` will probably only work on MacOS or Linux.
+`NumbaQuadpack` will probably only work on MacOS or Linux.
 You must have `CMake` and a C compiler.
 You must also have python >3.6.0 with `numpy` and `numba`.

 After satisfying the dependencies, install with the pip command below